gatsbyjs/gatsby/docs/docs/unit-testing.md

 the snapshot being written.
 This is created in a `__snapshots__` directory next to your tests.
 If you take a look at it, you will see that it is a JSON representation of the `<Bio />` component.
-You should check your snapshot files into your SCM repository so that anyone can see if the tests have stopped matching.
+You should check your snapshot files into your SCM repository so that so that any changes are tracked in history.
+This is particularly important to remember if you are using a continuous integration system such as Travis to run tests, as these will fail if no snapshot is present.

-If you make changes that mean you need to update the snapshot, you can do this by running `npm test -- -u`.
+If you make changes that mean you need to update the snapshot, you can do this by running `npm run test -- -u`.

 ## Using TypeScript